cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

 The output contains the following sections:

 - `atlantis_project` - Atlantis project name (if [Atlantis Integration](/integrations/atlantis) is configured for the component in the stack)

 - `atmos_cli_config` - information about Atmos CLI configuration from `atmos.yaml`

 - `atmos_component` - [Atmos component](/core-concepts/components) name

 - `atmos_stack` - [Atmos stack](/core-concepts/stacks) name

 - `atmos_stack_file` - the stack config file name where the Atmos stack is defined

 - `backend` - Terraform backend configuration

 - `backend_type` - Terraform backend type

 - `command` - the binary to execute when provisioning the component (e.g. `terraform`, `terraform-1`, `helmfile`)

 - `component` - the Terraform component for which the Atmos component provides configuration

-- `component_info` - a block describing the Terraform or Helmfile components that the Atmos component manages
+- `component_info` - a block describing the Terraform or Helmfile components that the Atmos component manages.
+The `component_info` block has the following sections:
+  - `component_path` - the filesystem path to the Terraform or Helmfile component

+  - `component_type` - the type of the component (`terraform` or `helmfile`)

+  - `terraform_config` - if the component type is `terraform`, this sections describes the high-level metadata about the Terraform component from its source code, including variables, outputs and child Terraform modules (using a Terraform parser from HashiCorp).
+The file names and line numbers where the variables, outputs and child modules are defined are also included.
+Invalid Terraform configurations are also detected, and in case of any issues, the warnings and errors are shows in the `terraform_config.diagnostics` section

 - `deps` - a list of stack dependencies (stack config files where the component settings are defined, either inline or via imports)

 - `env` - a list of ENV variables defined for the Atmos component

 - `inheritance` - component's [inheritance chain](/core-concepts/components/inheritance)

 - `metadata` - component's metadata config

 - `remote_state_backend` - Terraform backend config for remote state

 - `remote_state_backend_type` - Terraform backend type for remote state

 - `settings` - component settings (free-form map)

 - `sources` - sources of the values from the component's sections (`vars`, `env`, `settings`)

 - `spacelift_stack` - Spacelift stack name (if [Spacelift Integration](/integrations/spacelift) is configured for the component in the stack and `settings.spacelift.workspace_enabled` is set to `true`)

 - `vars` - the final deep-merged component variables that are provided to Terraform and Helmfile when executing `atmos terraform` and `atmos helmfile` commands

 - `workspace` - Terraform workspace for the Atmos component

 <br/>